jerewill-cisco/intersight-splunk-addon/README.md

 ## Development Overview

 I used the [Splunk Add-on Builder](https://splunkbase.splunk.com/app/2962/) to create this Add-on.
-This approach provides a solid framework to build a python-based input.
+This approach provides a solid framework to build a python-based [scripted input](https://docs.splunk.com/Splexicon:Scriptedinput).

-To authenticate to Intersight, I integrated code from the [intersight-auth](https://github.com/cgascoig/intersight-auth) library while making some modifications for this use case.
+Intersight uses API keys to cryptographically sign API requests.
+To sign requests to Intersight, I integrated code from the [intersight-auth](https://github.com/cgascoig/intersight-auth) library while making some modifications for this use case.
 I also had to bundle in some of it's dependencies, including... cffi, cryptography, pycparser, cffi.libs and _cffi_backend.
 I added these libraries to Splunk Add-on Builder (for me, /opt/splunk/etc/apps/splunk_app_addon-builder/bin/ta_generator/resources_lib/aob_py3) manually to have it bundle them in the distibutable package for me.

-From here, the bulk of the work is contained in [input_module_intersight.py](input_module_intersight.py) and the connectivity is done with simple usage of the Python Requests library.
+From here, the bulk of the work is contained in [input_module_intersight.py](input_module_intersight.py) and the connectivity is done with relatively straightforward usage of the Python Requests library.

 ## Distribution